 Ofsted is responsible for registering and inspecting early years and childcare settings for children aged 7 and under.
 They also investigate concerns and complaints about childcare providers and take enforcement action where necessary.

 The types of provider not required to register with Ofsted are detailed on GOV.UK.
 If you do not need to register you can still choose to be on the voluntary part of the Childcare Register, as long as you meet the requirements.
 These may include some holiday play schemes, out of school clubs and crèches.

 How to apply

 - The Early Years Register - you must register on this if you care for children from birth to the 31 August following their 5th birthday.

 - The Childcare Register - a compulsory part covers children who are cared for from the ages of 5-8.
 You can choose to register for the voluntary part if you want to provide care that is not covered by the compulsory part.

-Ofsted has produced a useful myth-busting document to dispel misconceptions about its early years inspections.
+Childcare providers will undergo an inspection by Ofsted when registering, and at set intervals thereafter.
+Ofsted has produced myth-busting videos to dispel misconceptions about its early years inspections.